joelagnel/joelfernandes.org/teaching/index.markdown

 ---
 ## Teaching and Mentoring

+I have 15 years of experience in the computer science industry and am an avid public speaker.
+I have given numerous talks at conferences around the world.
+I am particularly excited about breaking down difficult topics into easy to understand sessions.

 I enjoy providing 1:1 sessions with graduate students who have reached out to me over the years.
 I strongly believe teaching is re-learning!
 My style is often practical as I have both industry and academic experiences.